 - Maintain accurate positioning when flying in very busy airspace

-Flying long distances, IFR and at night are the main uses for using an autopilot on a helicopter.
+Flying long distances, IFR, and at night are the main uses for using an autopilot on a helicopter.
 By allowing the helicopter to do the flying, it allows the pilot more mental capacity to monitor the flight and prepare and configure the helicopter for the next phase of the flight.

 To give you some idea of what a complex helicopter autopilot system can do here is an example:

 The pilot can lift the helicopter into a hover and begin to take off down a runway.
-At around 40-60kts (model dependent) the pilot can press a button and the helicopter autopilot system will take over.
-It will then automatically climb up to the requested altitude that was set by the pilot, it will accelerate to the requested speed, set by the pilot and fly a complete routing as programmed into the GPS by the pilot only with a couple of button pushes!
+At around 40-60kts (model dependent), the pilot can press a button and the helicopter autopilot system will take over.
+It will then automatically climb up to the requested altitude that was set by the pilot, it will accelerate to the requested speed, set by the pilot, and fly a complete routing as programmed into the GPS by the pilot only with a couple of button pushes!

 When the pilot is ready for the approach and landing, they will input the instrument approach procedure into the navigation system, the autopilot will pick up the instrument approach, turn the helicopter onto it and begin the approach down to the runway.

 With another click of a button, the helicopter will begin to automatically level off at 150ft above the ground and slow down so it flies at 60kts & 50ft over the runway.
 With another button press, it will automatically come into a hover and by pressing the thumbstick on the collective control the helicopter will land.
-No pilot control needed on the controls!
+No pilot control is needed on the controls!

 Pretty impressive stuff!!